hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 ## `ADD`

 The `ADD` command is very similar to the `COPY` command, except that the `ADD` command supports two additional features:
-1. Automatic de-compression of compressed files.
+1. Automatic decompression of compressed files.
 2. Automatic fetching of remote URLs (starting with `http://` or `https://`) and cloning of git repositories (starting with `git@`).

 When these features are not required, [`COPY` is preferred][add-or-copy].